BUU11520 Economics for Management

-The module focuses on the principles of economics, and provides a foundation for the more advanced modules in economics available in later years.
+This one-year module focuses on the principles of economics and provides a foundation for more advanced modules in economics available in later years.
 The module does not assume any previous knowledge of economics and has no pre-requisites.

 Having successfully completed this module, you will be able to:

 - formulate and address economic and public policy issues using the language and approach of economics;